 Very few golfers will venture to the course if even the smallest blip of rain hits the weather radar map.
 But for those brave/passionate souls that stay true to their tee-time, here are some helpful tips for golfing in wet weather, including rainy, and even soggy conditions.

-- Focus and Play Your Game: Don’t rush your shots or dismantle your pre-shot routine just because the conditions are unfavorable.
-You can’t control the weather, and remember that these conditions are likely affecting everyone else and not just you.
+Don’t rush your shots or dismantle your pre-shot routine just because the conditions are unfavorable.
+You can’t control the weather, and remember that these conditions are likely affecting everyone else and on the course equally.
 Much like a normal shot on a sunny dry day, devote your entire attention to the shot you are about to hit.

 Don’t be this guy